GLOBAL END-TO-END MRO SUPPLY

 - Introduction of a control tower and a customs clearance network

-- Implement best practises from own industry expertise
+- Implement best practices from own industry expertise

 - Strong business partnership with the customer